 The green and yellow are at each end of the D

 The blue is in the middle of the table, inline with the two center pockets.

-The pin and black need to be far enough apart the the reds can be racked between them.
+The pink and black need to be far enough apart the reds can be racked between them.
 Depending on the size of your table and balls used you may use the full 15 balls or opt to use only 10 red balls.

 4, Set the table up: Everything should be in place for you to start enjoying your game.
 Make sure to place all the balls in their correct starting position and you are good to go.